renjithraj2005/spring-demo/README.md

 ### Assumptions

-- Apart from the assumptions in the document we assume tax is same across the country
+- Tax is implemented with the assumption,  tax is same across the country
 - Unique id that is exposed via API is auto generated.
 But hardcoding this since there is no listing API
+- Not using the request location data to identify the requesting country and filter resluts by country

+### Other Notes

 - H2 Database used for the test to run code quickly
 - Added Unit Test for controller which can be executed via IDE